 8. Spend within Your Means

 No matter what you earn, it’s wise to live below your means.
 Think about what’s important to you and what you actually need to buy so you don’t end up penniless at the end of the month.
 Give yourself enough financial margin in your budget so you’re not stressed about money all the time.
-And as Hollywood actor Will Smith put it: ‘Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like.’
+And as Will Rogers put it: ‘Too many people spend money they haven’t earned, to buy things they don’t want, to impress people they don’t like'.

 9. Find Ways of Making Extra Money